Fisiiop/esx_redmoney/esx_redmoney/README.md

 ```
 https://github.com/Fisiiop
 ```
-3) Import esx_papershop.sql in your database
+3) Import esx_redmonney.sql in your database

 4) Add this in your server.cfg :

-start esx_papershop
+start esx_redmoney

 Thanks to ESX team

 Created By Fisiio
-Based on the esx_shops script
+Based on the esx_lsd script